Vitaeoth, the Wounded

 Magical ability is obtained in more than one way:

 - You can pass a god's tests and be blessed by the god's power.
 These acolytes are called Theurges, and they are respected or feared, depending on the god they serve, for the trials of the gods are not trifles.
 Many lose their lives in pursuit of this power, as only the worthy in the eyes of that deity survive the trials.
 This means that Theurges also command special respect among their god's temples, being seen as true scions of the power of the gods themselves.
-While this power is critiqued by Warlocks and Witches as being an easy track to magical power, those who have undergone the trials step out as changed people.
-They personally attest that the path of Warlock or Witch is much safer, if more time consuming.
+While this power is critiqued by Magicians as being an easy track to magical power, those who have undergone the trials step out as changed people.
+They personally attest that the path of the Magician is much safer, if more time consuming.

 The Divine Spark